 Then you can remix the video size to fit YouTube or Instagram Story dimensions.

-Not how you’d perceive AI but this tool allows me to better communicate with people socially and who don’t play sound on their device.
+Not how you’d perceive AI, but this tool allows me to better communicate with people socially and who don’t play sound on their devices.

 I get a summary of the key insights.